MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 ## Add link unfurling to your app manifest

-To add link unfurling to your app manifest, add a new `messageHandlers` array to the `composeExtensions` section of your app manifest JSON.
+To add link unfurling to your app manifest, add a new `messageHandlers` array to the `composeExtensions` section.
 You can add the array with the help of Developer Portal or manually.
 Domain listings can include wildcards, for example `*.example.com`.
-This matches exactly one segment of the domain; if you need to match `a.b.example.com`, then use `*.*.example.com`.
+This formatting matches exactly one segment of the domain; if you need to match `a.b.example.com`, then use `*.*.example.com`.

 > [!NOTE]
 > Ensure that you don't add domains that aren't in your control, either directly or through wildcards.
 For example, `yourapp.onmicrosoft.com` is valid, but `*.onmicrosoft.com` isn't valid.
 The top-level domains are prohibited, for example, `*.com`, `*.org`.